-The components of Own Funds, their nature and quality are shown in the table below.
-SWE Own Funds are all unrestricted Tier 1.
-There are
+The components of Solvency II Available and Eligible Own Funds, their nature and quality are detailed in the table below.
+SWE Own Funds are all unrestricted Tier 1, except the amount of net deferred tax asset, which, in accordance with Solvency II regulation, is classified as Tier 3.